- We offer a range of flexible sociology and criminology courses to suit you

 To help further enhance your knowledge, you can also attend a variety of talks, debates and events throughout the year run by the department, the Sussex Sociology department and the University.

-Head of Department
+Head of Department Jo Moran-Ellis

 The Department of Sociology at the University of Sussex is a small research-intensive Department offering high-quality teaching.
 We see Sociology as a discipline that explains major trends in society and as a distinctive and critical way of thinking about the social world.

-The Department offers a comprehensive and innovative undergraduate degree in the field of sociology as well as postgraduate taught courses and doctoral studies.
-Our research is world-class, with strengths in medicine and science, gender and inequality, and social theory and political sociology.
-Members of the Department are committed to the advancement of sociology as an interdisciplinary and globally oriented social science.
+Across the Department, our research is world-class, with strengths in medicine and science, gender and inequality, social theory, political sociology, and criminology, violence and transgression.
+Our faculty are committed to the advancement of sociology and criminology as interdisciplinary and globally oriented social sciences.
 We welcome students from all over the world.